 - In the Archer episode "Edie's Wedding", Archer rents a Lincoln Continental and drives through a wooden gate screaming "RENTAL CAR"... then complains when it becomes damaged and drives poorly.

-- In an episode of The Simpsons titled "Bart on the Road", Bart, Nelson, Milhouse and Martin all decide to secretly hire a car and drive to Knoxville, Tennessee for spring break, since Bart has a fake driver's license and Martin has $600 he earned in his day of work experience.
+- In the episode "Bart on the Road", Bart, Nelson, Milhouse and Martin all decide to secretly hire a car and drive to Knoxville, Tennessee for spring break, since Bart has a fake driver's license and Martin has $600 he earned in his day of work experience.
 Bart mistakes "cruise control" for "keeps you on the road even if you need to turn", driving through a corn field.
 Later, they end up crushing their rental car and stuck without a way to get home.
 In The Stinger, Marge gets calls from Tennessee State Police asking whether her son's car was crashed in Knoxville.

 - Roswell Conspiracies: Aliens, Myths and Legends: In the second half of the pilot, after Sh'lainn is taken to the Alliance base, Nick rents the biggest sport utility available, insured to the hilt.
 He then proceeds to drive it straight into the Alliance's fortified front door.
 The resulting explosion blows it open.